Questions about retail pricing

 How much will I make on each sale?

 The consignment rate is a 50/50 split of the retail price.
 Your author liaison will help you determine a profitable online price.
-You will receive a consignment form to sign agreeing to this split before the book can be made available online.
+You will receive a consignment form to sign agreeing to this split before the book is made available online.

 I notice this consignment split is higher than at the bookstores, why is that?